Thomann DNA

 The Assembly consists mainly of these parts:

-- Thomann.io organization updates (i.e. newbies, leavers, communities, badges, events)
+• Thomann.io organization updates (i.e. handbook updates, communities, events)

-Important: watching the Assembly is mandatory because it contains relevant information for every team member.
-Watch the Assembly in the month it has been published.
+Important: participating in/watching the Assembly is mandatory because it contains relevant information for every team member.

-In #announcements you find all previous Assemblies bookmarked as well.
+In #io-team-all you find all previous Assemblies bookmarked as well.

 THOMANN.IO Blog